nkabbara/nkabbara.github.io/hello-worlds/hello-go.md

 ---
 layout: page
-title: "Tech Notes"
+title: "Hello Go"
-created: 2022-07-11
+created: 2024/02/02
-updated: 2022-07-11
+updated: 2026/02/02
-version: 0.5.0
+version: 1.0.2
+categories: article
-categories: tech
+tags: tech hidden
 ---

-# Languages

-## Go

 ### Overview

-I tend to reach to Go when the problem at hand requires its low memory footprint and speed.
-This is not very often.
-These notes are to help me reload some of its fundamental concepts to mind.
+In 2023, a company I worked for decided to rewrite our whole tech stack from Ruby On Rails to Go microservices.
+I had a few weeks to load Go into my head before starting to break up a 100,000+ loc Rail app into separate services.

 ### App Structure